Mentorship

 However, manual matching carries the risk of unconscious bias or favoritism.
 Being acquainted with some participants but not others could influence the person who does the matching.

-Together software uses a sophisticated matching algorithm that ensures accurate pairing between mentors and mentees, eliminating human bias and promoting inclusivity.
+Mentoring software, like Together, uses a sophisticated matching algorithm that ensures accurate pairing between mentors and mentees, eliminating human bias and promoting inclusivity.
 This aspect is particularly crucial when utilizing reverse mentoring to enhance diversity and inclusion efforts.

 "What we have seen is not only have people continued on, but they've also diversified who they're working with.